 Exacerbating the situation is the fact that traditional dieting is only an effective long-term solution for some 15% of people.
 So, the market is flooded with products to help you lose weight.
 You can get supplements, shakes, etc, all of which claim to curb the appetite or to increase fat burning.

-Raspberry Ketones have become a perennial favorite since being discussed by Dr. Oz a few years ago.
+Raspberry Ketones have become a perennial favorite since being discussed on TV a few years ago.
 The benefits claimed are quite attractive - proponents say that it helps cells to metabolize fats better and increases the rate at which fats are burned.
 Another advantage is said to be in how they help your body produce more adiponectin - a hormone involved in controlling metabolism.

 Let's have a look at the science behind this wonder supplement and whether or not you should be taking it.